Notes On Supermanifolds and Integration: Complex and Smooth Supermanifolds

 $X$ also has a reduced space $X_\red$, which is an ordinary complex manifold of dimension $a$.
 Its gluing relations are obtained from those in (\ref{borrox}) by setting all odd variables -- both the $\theta$'s and the possible odd moduli of $X$ -- to zero.
 (Why the odd variables must be set to zero to define the reduced space was explained in section \ref{families}.)
 Gluing laws for $\bar X_\red$, the complex conjugate of $X_\red$, are obtained by setting the odd variables to zero and complex-conjugating:

 This ensures that

 Now we introduce $2a$ real coordinates $t^1\dots t^{2a}$:

 By virtue of (\ref{onrel}), the gluing relations (\ref{borrox}) and (\ref{borroxx}) are compatible with reality of $t^1\dots t^{2a}$ when all odd variables (including odd moduli) vanish.
 So when regarded as gluing relations for the whole collection of variables $t^1\dots t^{2a}|\theta^1\dots\theta^b$, these formulas define a smooth manifold $X_{\cs}$ of dimension $2a|b$.
+In particular, the odd coordinates of $X_\cs$ are the same as those of $X$.

 Starting with a complex supermanifold $X$, we have defined a smooth supermanifold $X_\cs$ on which it makes sense to discuss both holomorphic functions (functions of $z^1_\alpha\dots|\dots \theta^b_\alpha$) and antiholomorphic functions (functions of $\t z_\alpha^1\dots \t z^a_\alpha$).
 This corresponds to point of view (1) of section \ref{orient}.